Z-Z188/UMDATrack/README.md

 ### The second stage for the domain-customized adapter training

 We perform domain adaptation for three weather conditions (dark, haze, rainy).
-You can find the corresponding configuration files under `experiments/UMDATrack`, and modify the config parameters there to adapt to different domains.Just use dark doamin for instance:
+You can find the corresponding configuration files under `experiments/UMDATrack`, and modify the config parameters there to adapt to different domains.
+Just use dark doamin for instance:
 ```
 python tracking/train.py --script UMDATrack --config vit_256_ep50_dark --save_dir ./output --mode multiple --nproc_per_node 4  --use_wandb 0
 ```

 ## Evaluation
-Use your own training weights or ours([BaiduNetdisk](https://pan.baidu.com/s/1Xsn45GZEI35vkv6jEQ0ZHA?pwd=wi9a)) in `$PROJECT_ROOT$/output/checkpoints/train/UMDATrack`.
+Use your own training weights or [ours](https://pan.baidu.com/s/1Xsn45GZEI35vkv6jEQ0ZHA?pwd=wi9a) in `$PROJECT_ROOT$/output/checkpoints/train/UMDATrack`.

 Change the corresponding values of `lib/test/evaluation/local.py` to the actual benchmark saving paths